 What is Chana Masala?

-Chana Masala (meaning ‘mixed-spice small chickpea’) is a wonderful, healthy blend of savory flavors creating a mildly spicy, hearty Indian chickpea stew that’s typically served with basmati rice, although quinoa is fantastic too.
-Ingredients vary from region to region, but typically it includes chickpeas, tomatoes, coriander, onion, garlic, ginger and various other warming spices.
+Chana Masala (meaning ‘mixed-spice small chickpea’) is a wonderful blend of healthy and savory flavors creating a mildly spicy, hearty Indian chickpea stew served with basmati rice, although quinoa is fantastic too.
+Ingredients vary from region to region, but typically includes chickpeas, tomatoes, coriander, onion, garlic, ginger and various other warming spices.

 Skip The Restaurant!

 Instead of eating at the restaurant or bringing home take-out, opt to make this 30-minute Indian inspired dinner at home instead.
 This chana masala recipe is a simplified version of this chickpea and tomato stew that’s quick, easy to make and uses mostly pantry staples.
-Plus, it’s inexpensive too!
+Plus, it’s budget friendly too!

 - Chickpeas: For convenience, I’ve used 2 cans of chickpeas, but fresh cooked is great too.
 If using fresh garbanzo beans, 3 – 4 cups will do perfectly.